 What is Population?

-The number of people in a given place.
+The number of people in a given place is called population.

 - Number of people in the classroom.